 The legendary Exit/In has played host to many of today’s hit-makers since 1971.
 This cornerstone of Elliston Place shows no signs of slowing down.
 The legendary Jimmy Buffett got his start at Exit/In shortly after it opened, as did a young comedian, Steve Martin.
+Exit/In owners have opened a new bar adjacent to Exit/In called Hurry Back, which features at least 30 beers on tap.

 For those with more alternative musical tastes, walk across the street to The End, a club firmly entrenched in Nashville’s rock scene and definitely worth a listen.